wernerdegroot/karabiner-elements/README.md

 ## To do

+- Support Shift + Tab on the navigation layer
 - Shift + Enter doesn't work (maps to : ).
-Intorduce variable upper-layer and only map to : if that is active (sticky shift + enter should still work)
+Intorduce variable upper-layer and only map to : if that is active (sticky shift + enter should still work).
+Why didn't a native upper layer (without shift) work?
 - Replace shift and caps lock and tab with symbols.